 How to Include Rice in Your Diet for Weight Loss

-If you want to lose or maintain weight, the best way to include rice is to eat it as part of a healthy, balanced diet.
+If you want to lose weight or are focused on weight management, the best way to include rice is to eat it as part of a healthy, balanced diet.
 This means including a variety of other nutrient-rich foods, such as fruits, vegetables, lean protein, and healthy fats.

-- Be mindful of portions.
-Keeping an eye on how much rice you eat at a meal can help you control your calorie intake and lose weight.
+Be mindful of portions.
+Keeping an eye on how much rice you eat at a meal can help you control your calorie intake and lose body weight.
 A good rule of thumb is to fill half your plate with vegetables, a quarter with a carbohydrate like rice, and a quarter with protein.

-- Choose brown rice or wild rice over white rice.
+Choose brown rice or wild rice over white rice.
 Brown rice and wild rice are generally better for weight loss because they're whole grains and higher in fiber (but you can still have white rice sometimes, too, just mix it up!).

-- Monitor your blood sugar.
+Monitor your blood sugar.
 Keep an eye on your personal response to rice.
 If you are trying to minimize spikes, tracking your personal reaction to rice and how your blood sugar responds to pairing it with other foods can help you make the best choice for your body.

 Use a Continuous Glucose Monitor (CGM) to Track Your Response to Rice

 If you're interested in monitoring your blood sugar response to eating rice as part of your weight loss program, you may want to consider using a continuous glucose monitor (CGM).
-A CGM is a small device worn on your body that tracks blood sugar levels in real-time.
+A CGM is a small device worn on your body that tracks blood sugar levels in real time.

 A CGM can help determine which types of rice or how much rice affects your blood sugar.
 Each of us has a different response to rice, so tracking your own blood sugar response can be a valuable tool in helping to create a healthy diet that works for you.
 Using a CGM paired with the Signos app gives feedback to personalize your weight loss plan.